3scale/apisonator/README.md

 ## Development environment set up

-The development environment currently needs a private container image.
-We recommend that for the time being you set up the project with a Ruby interpreter in your development machine and one of the multiple Ruby version and gemsets managers such as RVM or rbenv.

 To learn how to run the project once the environment has been set up, refer to the "Running" section.